minorua/Qgis2threejs/docs/source/ObjectTypes.rst

 OpenStreetMap (© OpenStreetMap contributors,
 `License <http://www.openstreetmap.org/copyright>`__).

+.. index:: Overlay

 Overlay
 ~~~~~~~

-Overlay of main DEM with specified color, border color and transparency.
+Polygon over the main DEM with specified color, border color and transparency.
-If altitude mode of z coordinate is ``Relative to DEM`` or
+When the altitude mode of z coordinate is ``Relative to DEM`` or
-``+ "field name"``, each polygon is split into triangles using triangles
+``+ "field name"``, each polygon is split into triangles using a triangle
-of DEM, and is located at the relative height from triangle surface of
+mesh generated from DEM, and is located at the relative height from
-DEM.
+the mesh surface.
 You can add side to each polygon if you want.

 .. raw:: html